ucb-introstat/introstat-spring-2017/syllabus/syllabus-stat20.md

 - The final exam is currently scheduled for Wednesday, May 10th from 3:00pm-6:00pm. (classroom to be announced).
 - If you do not take the final, you will NOT pass the class.
 - There will be __no early or makeup exams__.
-- To ask for regrading, you must answer a test using pen.
-Tests answered with pencil will not be accepted for regrading.
+- ~~To ask for regrading, you must answer a test using pen.
+Tests answered with pencil will not be accepted for regrading.~~
+- We will use _gradescrope_ to grade your tests (so you can use pen or pencil).
 - When asking for regrading, please clearly state the reasons that make you think you deserve a higher score.
+- You will have one full week after grades are published on gradescope to request a regrade.
+- After the regrade deadline, no requests will be considered.

 ### Grading Structure